 Equipped with a Bachelor’s degree in Health Sciences from Grand Valley State University, Tiffany Hosey entered the field of Hyperbaric Medicine in 2006 and obtained Certified Hyperbaric Technician (CHT) certification in 2007.
 In 2015 Tiffany obtained Certified Hyperbaric Wound Specialist.
 She is experienced in both monoplace and multiplace hyperbaric chambers.

 Before joining the staff of The Oxford Center as Assistant Research Director, Tiffany was a Hyperbaric Technician, Assistant Program Director, Program Director, Safety Director, and Chair of the Employee Engagement Committee throughout her 14 years at Detroit Receiving Hospital.

 A devoted wife and mother of 3, Tiffany has a passion for research and is seeking to contribute more data to the hyperbaric community.
 She is well versed in wound care products and techniques and is seen as a subject matter expert in chamber maintenance, facility accreditation, and critical care in a hyperbaric environment.
 She has helped create and instruct Hyperbaric Oxygen Therapy (HBOT) courses for more than a decade.

 Fire Instructor, Safety Director

 Blake Hague has worked at the Northeast Ingham Emergency Service Authority for 11 years as a firefighter and an EMT, and he has been a Michigan-certified instructor for a year.
-He has worked at Oxford Recovery Center as a hyperbaric technician for 2.5 years.
+He has worked at The Oxford Center as a hyperbaric technician for 2.5 years.

 Blake has a passion for meeting people and helping people from all walks of life.
 As a hyperbaric technician, he loves to see how Hyperbaric Oxygen Therapy helps so many people.